dart-archive/dart-samples/recipes/src/core/strings.md

 # Strings

-Dart string represents a sequence of characters encoded in UTF-16.
+A Dart string represents a sequence of characters encoded in UTF-16.
 Decoding UTF-16 yields Unicode code points.
 Borrowing terminology from Go, Dart uses the term `rune` for an integer representing a Unicode code point.